 1. Demonstrate knowledge of fundamental concepts and/or laboratory skills throughout the entire MES curriculum.

 2. Apply meteorological, oceanographic, and biological concepts in the understanding of environmental issues.

 3. Communicate contemporary environmental concepts and issues.

 MES majors may further tailor their academic program in one of two ways:

-Rehabilitating wildlife with the Riverhead Foundation for Marine Research & Preservation
+Riverhead Foundation for Marine Research & Preservation

-Collecting and analyzing data at Columbia University’s Lamont-Doherty Earth Observatory
+Columbia University’s Lamont-Doherty Earth Observatory

 U.S. Coast Guard Deck License Program.
 You will take additional courses required to earn a U.S. Coast Guard license.
 A deck license qualifies you to work on-board commercial vessels, navigating, handling cargo, maintaining the ship and ensuring operational safety.
 Earning a license requires you to belong to the college regiment of cadets, a disciplined lifestyle program that is not affiliated with the military.
 Regimental students may also choose to complete internships through the cadet-shipping program.

-MES graduates go on to work for any number of environmental companies and organizations.
+One of the core strengths of the Marine Environmental Science program is its versatility and the blend of math and science disciplines.
+Students can pursue professional opportunities in a variety of fields and go on to work for any number of environmental companies and organizations.
 Recent graduates have found jobs with: